 For the baseline scenario, a population structure of 20% vulnerable, 20% shielders and 60% general was used (Table M1).
 A total infectious fraction of 0.0001 (split equally across the population) was used as the initial conditions to seed infection.
 Model parameters were chosen to best describe the transmission dynamics of COVID-19 in the UK using current assumptions (as of publication) regarding the values of key epidemiological parameters (Table M2).

 The SIRS model assumes that the number of new infections in a sub-population is a function of the fraction of the sub-population that is susceptible (SX), the fraction of the sub-population that is infectious (IX) and the rate of infectious transmission between the two sub-populations (βX).
-Infectious individuals subsequently recover at a rate γ that equates to an 8.6 day infectious period.
+Infectious individuals subsequently recover at a rate γ that equates to an infectious period of 8.56 days.
 Recovered individuals are assumed to lose immunity and return to being susceptible over 365 days (Eqn 1.1).
 All β were calculated as a function of the reproduction number and gamma (γ) (eqn 1.2).
 Gamma itself is calculated as the reciprocal of the generation time, which is a function of the baseline basic reproduction number (R0) and the baseline doubling time (T2) (eqn 1.3)

 Table M1 – SIRS Model Compartments and Initial Conditions for Baseline Scenario